June 28 2022 – Epic Web Studios

 Choosing an Italian ceramic planter

-The size and shape of the Italian pottery planter you’ll choose ultimately comes down to two things.
+The size and shape of the Italian pottery planter you’ll choose ultimately comes down to two things: aesthetic preference and the specific needs of your plants.
+Majolica’s traditional designs reflect cultural legends and heritage dating back centuries, so you can rest assured your investment is well-rooted!

 1. What you’re planting